Australia bows to pressure with inquiry into bank misconduct

-The Australian government bowed to growing pressure on Thursday by announcing a high-level inquiry into misbehavior in Australia's financial sector.
+The Australian government bowed to growing pressure by announcing Thursday a high-level inquiry into misbehavior in Australia's financial sector.

 A royal commission — the highest form of investigation in Australia — will review the banking, pension and financial services industries, Prime Minister Malcolm Turnbull announced.

-Turnbull's conservative coalition has been resisting the center-left opposition Labor Party's calls for such an inquiry for almost two years.
+The decision follows a series of scandals over money laundering and other abuses.

-But the turning point came when the chief executives of Australia's four largest banks wrote to the government on Thursday requesting a "properly constituted inquiry," because uncertainty was "hurting confidence."
+Turnbull's conservative coalition has been resisting calls from the center-left opposition Labor Party for such an inquiry for almost two years.
+His stance changed after the chief executives of Australia's four largest banks wrote to the government on Thursday requesting a "properly constituted inquiry."

 Never miss a local story.

-If the government had not established a royal commission, some government lawmakers threatened to support a Labor bid to have Parliament conduct its own inquiry into allegations of misconduct.
+By establishing a royal commission Turnbull has staved off a bid by Labor to have Parliament conduct its own inquiry into misconduct allegations.

 "Ongoing speculation and fear-mongering about a banking inquiry or royal commission is disruptive and risks undermining the reputation of Australia's world-class financial system," Turnbull said in a statement.